Dakota State University students walking around campus

 2. The International Programs Office shall screen all new F-1 and online graduate and undergraduate students prior to acceptance at DSU.

-3. The Business Office shall screen purchased equipment or supplies.
+4. The Business Office shall screen other purchased equipment or supplies.

 3. Research

-1. The Institutional Review Board Chair shall review all employee and student research projects to verify that they are compliant with export controls requirements.
+1. Supervising Principal Investigators shall screen all employee and student research projects to verify that they are compliant with export controls requirements, consulting with RED staff as necessary.

 4. Training